npmoewii/give-me-money/README.md

 ## Project structure
 - database
 - frontend
-- service: Each service has the user for accessing only his database
+- service: Each service has the user for accessing only its database
   - user
     - Get all user information
     - Using `gmm_user` database